-The five themes and associated subthemes derived from analysis of the transcripts are described by Green, Townsend, Jarrett and Fader (2019)
+260 The five themes and associated subthemes derived from analysis of the transcripts are described in

 - Living with the tube

 - Home better than hospital

 - Feelings about the tube

 - Help when you need it

-- · Cost for NHS
+- 266 Cost for NHS

 The theme "Living with the tube" is explored in this secondary paper.
 This theme was a dominant and overarching theme for all participants, and describes recurrent experiences of living with the ET day to day, dealing with tube problems and being left to manage issues.
 The experiences of carers and people with tubes were very similar resulting in the generation of identical themes so the results are presented together.